jhipster/generator-jhipster-nodejs/README.md

 > -   The app starts with four seed users (admin, basic user and anonymous roles), as standard jhipster monolithic app, with SQLite for dev and configurable sql db for prod

-> -   The app uses [typeORM](https://github.com/nestjs/typeorm) and asks you a question if you don't want SQLite database in prod mode but using onother sql db
+> -   The app uses [typeORM](https://github.com/nestjs/typeorm) and asks you a question for onother sql db

 > -   TypeORM is also used for the automatically migration and versioning of the database scripts